POSTED: 3 Nov 2023

 Hyaluronic Acid With Active Skin Care Ingredients

 Hyaluronic acid is highly versatile and plays well even with some of the most aggressive skin care treatments if you use it correctly.
-Here’s a detailed look at how to effectively combine hyaluronic acid with some of the most common skin care actives to benefit your skin:
+Here’s a detailed look at how to effectively combine hyaluronic acid with some of the most common skin care actives:

-The combination of hyaluronic acid and Vitamin C can hydrate, improve texture, reduce signs of aging and brighten the skin.
-You can find both these products in serums, creams, lotions and masks either separately or together.
-If your skin is sensitive, use vitamin C in the morning for its antioxidant properties and hyaluronic acid at night for intense hydration, if your skin is sensitive.
+• Vitamin C: The combination of hyaluronic acid and vitamin C can hydrate, improve texture, reduce signs of ageing and brighten the skin.
+You can find both in serums, creams, lotions and masks, either separately or together.
+If your skin is sensitive, use vitamin C in the morning for its antioxidant properties.
+Then apply hyaluronic acid at night for intense hydration.

-This pairing can dramatically improve signs of aging, texture, and hydration.
-Retinoids like retinol and its prescription counterparts like Tretinoin promote cell turnover and stimulate collagen and elastin.
-As such they are powerful anti-ageing, hyperpigmentation and acne treating products.
-However, they can dry and irritate the skin which hyaluronic acid can overcome.
-Use retinoids at night time followed by hyaluronic acid creams or lotions.
+• Retinoids: This pairing can dramatically improve signs of ageing, texture and hydration.
+Retinoids like Retinol and its prescription counterparts like tretinoin promote cell turnover and stimulate collagen and elastin.
+As such, they are powerful anti-ageing, hyperpigmentation and acne-treating products.
+However, they can dry and irritate the skin, which hyaluronic acid can overcome.
+Use retinoids at night-time followed by hyaluronic acid creams or lotions.
 You can also use hyaluronic acid serums before retinoids if you have sensitive skin.

-Exfoliants like AHAs, BHAs and PHAs as well as azelaic acid resurface the skin and can help make it smoother, brighter and younger looking over time.
+• Acid Exfoliants: Exfoliants like AHAs, BHAs and PHAs, as well as azelaic acid, resurface the skin.
+They can help make it smoother, brighter and younger-looking over time.
 These are important skin care ingredients but they can irritate and dry up the skin.
 Hyaluronic acid can help hydrate and soothe skin when paired with exfoliants.
 After using your exfoliant, follow up with a hyaluronic acid serum or moisturiser to reap the benefit of this pairing.

-In general, niacinamide improves skin texture, brightens and reduces inflammation whilst hyaluronic acid hydrates and plumps the skin.
+• Niacinamide: In general, niacinamide improves skin texture, brightens and reduces inflammation, whilst hyaluronic acid hydrates and plumps the skin.
 These make a great combination for smoother and more radiant skin.
 You can find them together in a number of lotions, serums and moisturisers.
 If you have sensitive skin or are new to both, you can also find them separately in serums and creams.
-If using as serums, apply hyaluronic first then the rest of your products.
+If using as serums, apply hyaluronic acid first, then the rest of your products.

 How To Not Use Hyaluronic Acid

 • Direct Acids in High Concentrations: Although hyaluronic acid can be used with exfoliating acids, avoid extremely high concentrations of these acids.
 These might degrade the hyaluronic acid if mixed directly in one routine.
-As such, its ok to use hyaluronic acid alongside gentle acid exfoliating cleansers and toners.
-However, if you are using at home peels or acid masks, then it’s better to alternate these with hyaluronic acid or leave a gap between them.
+As such, it’s ok to use hyaluronic acid alongside gentle acid exfoliating cleansers and toners.
+However, if you are using at-home peels or acid masks, alternate these with hyaluronic acid.
+You can also leave a gap between them.

 • Oil-based Products: If using heavy, oil-based products, apply them after hyaluronic acid.
 This is because oils can create a barrier that might prevent hyaluronic acid from penetrating effectively.
 Additionally, this way around helps seal in the moisture that it attracts.

-• Certain Types of Vitamin C: Some unstable forms of Vitamin C (like L-ascorbic acid) can be sensitive to changes in pH.
-As such, wait a few minutes between applying hyaluronic acid and these products so they don’t negatively with each other.
+• Certain Types of Vitamin C: Some unstable forms of vitamin C (like l-ascorbic acid) can be sensitive to changes in pH.
+As such, wait a few minutes between applying hyaluronic acid and these products so they don’t interact negatively with each other.

-Although hyaluronic acid is often over hyped, this is because people usually misunderstand and undersell its true benefits in skin care.
+Although hyaluronic acid is often overhyped, people also frequently misunderstand and undersell its true benefits in skincare.
 This very common and highly hydrating ingredient can help quickly improve the appearance of your skin by drawing water to it.
 Whilst this doesn’t actually treat texture, skin ageing or hyperpigmentation like retinoids or other active ingredients do, it makes the skin look smoother and plumper.
 This quickly and temporarily reduces the visibility of wrinkles and gives the skin radiance.
 To get the best out of hyaluronic acid, identify your skin concerns and type to choose the best product for you.
-In addition, layering hyaluronic acid with other active skin care ingredients, can create a skincare routine that addresses multiple concerns.
-These include aging, hyperpigmentation, acne and texture.
+In addition, layering hyaluronic acid with other active skin care ingredients can create a skincare routine that addresses multiple concerns.
+These include ageing, hyperpigmentation, acne and texture.
 Remember, the key to effective skincare is not just what you use, but how you use it.

 Authored by: